-We work with client leaders to define the “core” responsibilities of different roles, and conduct a thorough evaluation of their ideal state against the real world.
+We work with client leaders to define the “core” responsibilities of different roles and conduct a thorough evaluation of their ideal state against the real world.
 This approach enables rapid identification of areas that unduly burden resources and reduce capacity.

-Design and development of a resource-allocation model and reporting capabilities: Acquis frames key issues and insights from data collection and analysis efforts, and collaborates closely with client leaders during the design phase to develop practical solutions.
+Design and development of a resource-allocation model and reporting capabilities: Acquis frames key issues and insights from data collection and analysis efforts and collaborates closely with client leaders during the design phase to develop practical solutions.

 Our collaborative approach allows us to validate findings, assumptions, and feasibility, as well as to cultivate client ownership and foster engagement in building the future state.
-Our work at this stage drives development of key deliverables, such as:
+Our work at this stage drives the development of key deliverables, such as:

 - Customized algorithms: We create algorithms tailored by function and role using data gathered during interviews and from surveys

 - Tailored reports: Our team leverages a variety of analytics platforms including Excel and Tableau to create fit-for-purpose reports and custom dashboards for functional managers and senior executives

 Implementation and change management support for new resource management practices: The task of standing up an effective RM capability extends beyond design and development.
 Acquis helps clients successfully deploy solutions, taking them from PowerPoint into daily practice, ensuring immediate and lasting benefits to the organization.